 Off-the-peg radiator covers

-The most affordable option is to buy ready-made covers from the likes of Argos or B&Q. As well as disguising a less-than-beautiful radiator, they also double up as useful shelving where you can display decorations or keep your keys or post to hand.
+The most affordable option is to buy ready-made covers from the likes of Argos or B&Q – such as the ones we have listed above.
+As well as disguising a less-than-beautiful radiator, they also double up as useful shelving where you can display decorations or keep your keys or post to hand.
 They usually come in a choice of standard sizes, which will match up to newer panels.

 How to measure for a radiator cover

 First, measure the length of your radiator.
 Don’t just measure the panel – measure to the outside edge of any pipes and valves, and then add two cms on each side for clearance.